the centre for citizenship

 Traveling In Style

-Transport for the family cost £6m in 2010 - 2011.
+Transport for the family cost the British people £4.7m in 2017 - 2018.

-To enable the Windsors to get around in style taxpayers fund a 9-car train costing as much as £900,000 a year, and pay as much as £4.8m for helicopters and Air Force and private planes.
-Thirteen staff are employed to organize their travels and the administrative bill is £300,000.
-The bills presented to the taxpayers for payment in a recent years have included
+To enable the Windsors to get around in style taxpayers fund a 9-car train costing as much as £900,000 a year, or £20,000 per journey.
+Taxpayers also pay as much as £4.8m for helicopters and Air Force and private planes.

 Palaces